Thursday, July 25, 2024

 Inherent in an open forum facilitated by the province is the attendance to requirements related to a distinctions-based approach.
 Every first nation will bring their idiosyncrasies to the planning table.
 The participants’ interests can change within a consistent process.

 From the writer's perspective, two concerns arise out of a First Nation taking an “administrative” position on the use of crownland.
 There are international conventions to thwart corruption that would preclude a company from being able to “reward” or financially involve a First Nation who holds executive decision-making capacity on the part of the government.
 If the final decision on land use lies with the government, then First Nations are unimpaired in their interface with an applicant, by way of example, perhaps an international mining company.
-Decisions need to fall to a final authority, at some point in the process, there must be a government entity that says yes or no. At no point in any process should there be a circumstance where the final authority is unclear or is unobjective.
+Decisions need to fall to a final authority, at some point in the process, there must be a government entity that says yes or no. At no point in any process should there be a circumstance where the final authority is unclear or is unobjective?

 Throughout Canadian jurisprudence related to First Nations peoples, the courts have consistently indicated that the federal government and or provincial governments hold final authority in accord with their respective jurisdictions.